Course Description

 Students who successfully complete this course will be able to:

-- Discuss the NAEYC Code of Ethical Conduct.
-(NAEYC Standard 5)
+- Discuss the NAEYC Code of Ethical Conduct and its implications for early childhood professionals.
+[Standard 6b]

 Course Activities and Grading